Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 *For both mobile and desktop versions of courses.html, I knew that there were some same issues as index.html (such as the size of images, rel="noopener", JavaScript of Font Awesome) so I fixed these first before the test*

 <ins>[accommodation.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-lighthouse-mobile-accommodation.jpg)</ins>
 * **Performance 60:** It seemed **Performance** on Lighthouse changes every time.
 (It may depend on the speed of broadband?)
-Fixed the issue by reducing the size of images, however this gave an issue for the performance on desktop size as I got a warning saying low resolution image was being used for the first photo so I had to adjust the size of this photo and test it.
+Fixed the issue by reducing the size of images, however this gave an issue for **Best Practice** on desktop size as I got a warning saying low resolution image was being used for the first photo so I had to adjust the size of this photo and test it.
 * **Accessibility 95:** OK
 * **Best Practices 100:** OK
 * **SEO 92:** OK